Rural generalist anaesthesia exams

 Rural generalist anaesthesia standardised structure scenario-based assessment (RGA-SSSA)

-As all aspects of the curriculum mapped to the SSSA are examinable and are referenced to the curriculum, so candidates are advised to be familiar with all aspects of the curriculum.
+As all aspects of the curriculum mapped to the SSSA are examinable, candidates are advised to be familiar with all aspects of the curriculum.

 The assessment is conducted via the Zoom platform and candidates should familiarise themselves with the format of the exam, adhere to the IT requirements and source a compliant venue.

-There is no requirement for an invigilator to be present at the exam, should the candidate choose to have an invigilator, they are allowed a single support person who will meet the conditions of an invigilator to be present in the room.
-The person will need to be preapproved as part of eligibility.
-It is to note the support person is not funded role.
+There is no requirement for an invigilator to be present at the exam.
+Candidates are allowed a single support person conditions to be present in the room.
+The person will need to meet certain conditions and be preapproved to be eligible for this role.
+The support person will not be remunerated for performing this role.

 Candidates are required to sign the academic integrity declaration and send the declaration at the conclusion of the exam to the RGA Assessment team.
 Receipt of this form will finalise the result in the RGA Training ePortfolio.